CarePoint Health: $67M DIP and Confirmed Plan Transfers NJ Hospitals

 | Optum advance (contingent) | System-level | ~$28.0 million |

-A 2019 report summarized allegations that prior owners used shell entities to extract $157 million in management fees from the three hospitals between 2013 and 2016, including roughly $99 million tied to an IJKG entity and more than $58 million tied to Sequoia Healthcare Management HPAE.
-The confirmed plan created a Litigation Trust that explicitly included D&O claims among its assets as described in bankruptcy filings.
+A 2019 report summarized allegations that prior owners used shell entities to extract $157 million in management fees from the three hospitals between 2013 and 2016, including roughly $99 million tied to an IJKG entity and more than $58 million tied to Sequoia Healthcare Management.
+The confirmed plan created a Litigation Trust that included D&O claims among its trust assets.

 DIP financing.
-Public sources described CarePoint obtaining $67 million in DIP financing to maintain operations through the restructuring PRNewswire, NJBIZ.
-Bankruptcy filings describe a dual-facility structure: a $25 million facility for the Hoboken/Christ debtor-borrower group and a $42 million facility for the Bayonne debtor group.
+CarePoint obtained $67 million in DIP financing structured as two facilities: a $25 million facility for the Hoboken/Christ debtor-borrower group and a $42 million facility for the Bayonne debtor group.

 | Hoboken/Christ debtor-borrower DIP | Bayonne debtor DIP / cash collateral | |